Tax identifiers

 hash table.

-During the tax identifier verification process, we sometimes are able to obtain the holder's verifiedName
+During the tax identifier verification process, we sometimes can obtain the holder's verifiedName

 and verifiedAddress